earthly/earthly/docs/earthfile/earthfile.md

 #### Description

 The command `COMMAND` marks the beginning of a user-defined command (UDC) definition.
-UDCs are templates (much like functions in regular programming languages), which can be used to define a set series of steps to be executed in sequence.
-In order reference and execute a UDC, you may use the command [`DO`](#do-experimental).
+UDCs are templates (much like functions in regular programming languages), which can be used to define a series of steps to be executed in sequence.
+In order to reference and execute a UDC, you may use the command [`DO`](#do-experimental).

 Unlike performing a `BUILD +target`, UDCs inherit the build context and the build environment from the caller.

 UDCs create their own `ARG` scope, which is distinct from the caller.
 Any `ARG` that needs to be passed from the caller needs to be passed explicitly via `DO +COMMAND --<build-arg-key>=<build-arg-value>`.

-Global imports and global `ARG`s are inherited from the `base` target of the same Earthfile where the command is defined in (this may be distinct from the `base` target of the caller).
+Global imports and global args are inherited from the `base` target of the same Earthfile where the command is defined in (this may be distinct from the `base` target of the caller).

 For more information see the [User-defined commands guide](../guides/udc.md).